AST Transformation

 from pynecore.lib.ta import sma

-from pynecore.lib import close, plot
+from pynecore.lib import close, open_, high, low, plot

 def main():